 The American Can company invented the world’s first beer cans in the dying days of prohibition.
 The first beer to be distributed in cans was Krueger’s Special Beer, a 3.5% lager which was the strongest beer that was allowed under prohibition.
 Their first brew was canned in December 1933.

 The next development, in 1969, was the ring-pull can, first used by the Swan Brewery in Perth.
-The ring pull avoided the need for a can opener, but created a litter problem that was only solved with the pop-top that arrived in the mid 1970s.
-In 1970, Boags in Tasmania were the first to introduce light-weight aluminium cans.
+The ring pull avoided the need for a can opener but created a litter problem that was only solved with the pop-top that arrived in the mid-1970s.
+In 1970, Boags in Tasmania was the first Australian producer to introduce lightweight aluminium cans.